 In February 2022, Nicholas and Damon’s extensive renovation was nearing the final stage.
 It was time to arrange signs.

 I learned more about the renovation in a phone call with Nicholas.
 Both of us were keen to discuss the signwriting on site and we arranged to meet.

 Nicholas wanted two exterior walls hand lettered.
 The artwork was to be finalised but we had an indication of how it’d look.
 As well as approximate sizes, colour references, and planning consent.

 We met on a breezy Sunday morning, and I tested painting a small portion of lettering on the gable.
-It was crucial to understand how painted brush strokes would form on the very rough and pebble-dashed wall.
+It was crucial in understanding how painted brush strokes would form on the very rough and pebble-dashed wall.

 Painting straight, clean edged lines on a rugged surface is tricky.
 The tip of a brush is coerced into nooks and crannies.
-However, after painting two letters, I was assured how to transfer the artwork onto the wall.
+After painting two letters, I began to realise how to transfer the artwork onto the wall.

 The other wall is south facing and appears smooth.
 However, the surface is coarse and similar to 180 grit sandpaper.
 I knew my signwriting brushes wouldn’t cope with the wall’s gritty texture and more robust, flat edged brushes were necessary.